pmeloy/PiIO.Net/README.md

 Just me (well, the parts that I changed).

 ### Acknowledgements ###
-* The original PiIO author since this wouldn't exist if that didn't!
+* The original wiringPi author since this wouldn't exist if that didn't!
 * danriches for the code to build upon
-* Adafruit and wiringPi for the example code (in the wrong languages) that let me figure out how to use PiIO.NET in the first place.
+* Adafruit and wiringPi for the example code (in the wrong languages) that let me figure out how to use WiringPi.NET in the first place.